warox2526/warox2526.github.io/README.md

 1. **To deploy**

 The website is deployed to netlify automatically when merged to `main` branch.
-Login via your github account to see the netlify deployments.
+This is enabled automatically by netlify.
+[Login](https://app.netlify.com/) via your github account to see the netlify deployments.
 We can find out the netlify app by looking at the domain's DNS record.

 ```sh
   dig www.mattcosta.me +nostats +nocomments +nocmd